 Following adjournment, the Spirit board of directors continued its meeting on May 1, 2022.
 The directors, other than Mr. Christie, initially met in executive session together with representatives of Debevoise, after which Mr. Christie, other members of Spirit's senior management, and representatives of Barclays, Morgan Stanley and Paul Weiss joined the meeting.
 Following further discussion among the board and its advisors, the Spirit board of directors unanimously determined that the JetBlue proposal did not constitute a "Superior Proposal" as defined in the Frontier merger agreement, on the basis that it did not meet the requirement of being reasonably capable of being consummated.
 In reaching that determination, the Spirit board of directors took into account, among other things, the low probability that the JetBlue proposal would receive antitrust clearance so long as the NEA remained in effect, the ongoing litigation brought against JetBlue and American Airlines by the DOJ and the Attorneys General of six states and the District of Colombia seeking to block the NEA on the grounds that it eliminated competition and harmed air travel consumers, the Spirit board of directors' belief that the divestitures proposed by JetBlue would not be sufficient to resolve the DOJ's objections to the NEA or its expected objection to a combination of JetBlue and Spirit, and the fact that the reverse termination fee proposed by JetBlue would not be adequate to protect Spirit's stockholders against the substantial risk that the JetBlue proposal would not receive regulatory approval.
-Given the Spirit board of directors' determination that the JetBlue proposal failed to satisfy the portion of the definition of "Superior Proposal" requiring it to be reasonably capable of consummation, the Spirit board of directors did not form a view as to whether the economic terms of the JetBlue proposal were or were not more favorable to the Spirit stockholders, from a financial point of view, than the economic terms of the Frontier merger agre
+Given the Spirit board of directors' did not form a view as to whether the economic terms of the JetBlue proposal were or were not more favorable to the Spirit stockholders, from a financial point of view, than the economic terms of the Frontier merger agreement.